alexisbellido/dockerize-django/README.rst

 * ``PROJECT_NAME, the name of your project
 * ``PORT``

-Build the image from the directory that contains the corresponding Dockerfile, with:
+Build the image from the directory that contains the corresponding Dockerfile, login to Docker Hub and push the image with:

 .. code-block:: bash

   $ docker build -t alexisbellido/django:1.11 .
+  $ docker login
+  $ docker push alexisbellido/django:1.11

 Check logs of running container (-f works like in tail) to confirm it's working as expected: